API principles

 }

 As you can see, the response contains the total number of results in the field count.
 The fields next and previous contain links to the next and previous page of results, respectively, or null if there is no such page.
-You can use those URLs to retrieve the respective page.
+You can also use the special ?page=last parameter to retrieve the last page.

 Errors